 Calabria is located at the 'toe' of the Italian peninsula.
 It is bounded to the north by Basilicata, to the south-west by Sicily, to the west by the Tyrrhenian Sea, and to the east by the Ionian Sea.
 The region covers 15,081 square kilometres and has a population of 2.9 million.
-The capital of Calabria is Catanzaro and the provinces are: Catanzaro, Cosenza, Crotone, Reggio Calabria and Vibo Valentia.
+The capital of Calabria is Catanzaro, although Reggio di Calabria is by far the most populated, with 2.5 times more residents than the capital.
+The provinces are: Catanzaro, Cosenza, Crotone, Reggio Calabria and Vibo Valentia.
 Calabria stretches from north to south for 248 kilometres, with a maximum width of 110 kilometres.

 For a long time Calabria was one of the poorer areas in Italy, but more recently the government has stimulated the economy through land reform, the introduction of new crops, and the promotion of tourism.
 Farming is still the main occupation with olives, plums, grapes, citrus fruit, and wheat being the main crops.
 Sheep and goats are also raised.
 Fishing is well developed along the Strait of Messina.

 Calabria is well-known for its beautiful seaside resorts, its long, white sandy beaches with warm, crystal clear water and the colourful nightlife to be found in the many bars and restaurants of the region.
 Away from the coast, it is mainly a mountainous region.
 There are three ranges: The Pollino, The Sila and Aspromonte.
 All three have been designated as National Parks with their own unique flora and fauna.
 The Pollino Mountains in the north of the region are rugged and form a natural barrier separating Calabria from the rest of Italy.